 From its very beginning Ascension has been known for its ministry to the city and county.
 The people of Ascension were instrumental in beginning the Retired Men’s Club, Habitat for Humanity in Bartow County, and a ministry to people living with HIV/AIDS.
-The Ascension Food Pantry continues to be an active expression of our care for those who suffer from poverty.
+The Red Door Food Pantry continues to be an active expression of our care for those who suffer from poverty and you can see volunteers pictured to the left.
 Besides the outreach centered within the parish, many parishioners are involved in various organizations and ministries within the community seeking to strengthen the fabric of human lives.

 A Life Rooted in Worship

 The focus of our life has always been grounded in the celebration of the Holy Eucharist and the Daily Office.
 It is here where we are drawn together as God’s people and strengthened for our ministries in the world.
 It is here where we listen to God’s Word and seek His will for our lives.
 It is here where we are spiritually nurtured and our children formed in the faith of Christ.
 It is here where we have our beginnings and endings as our whole lives seek to express God’s love in the world.